 What are Questions of Law?

-Most everyone with a TV or library card has seen or read a courtroom drama.
-The scenes that are tend to be most compelling involve lawyers duking it out in front of the 12 jurors.
-But contrary to what you might think, some of the personal injury case’s key moments happen outside of the jury’s presence.
-These rather occur in front of a judge whose job is to decide questions of law.
+Almost everyone with a TV or library card has seen or read a courtroom drama.
+The scenes in these works that tend to be most compelling involve lawyers duking it out via questions and arguments in front of the 12 jurors.
+But contrary to what you might expect, some of a personal injury case’s key moments happen outside of the jury’s presence.
+Instead, these occur only in front of a judge whose job is to decide questions of law.

 Below, we’ll explain what this means and how it comes into play in personal injury cases.